 Your NVR generally stores its footage on its own internal hard drive, and it doesn’t store it forever.
 If that hard drive fizzles, your data goes with it unless you remembered to make regular backups.
 With a video management system, you can send the footage to a dedicated storage server with RAID redundancies, ensuring your data is secure.

 Some VMS programs include options to integrate your other security systems, unifying your interface even further.
 Compatible systems can activate devices based on camera inputs, such as remote lighting, alarms, sirens, 2-way audio, or camera recording.
 Your access control system can also be connected to your VMS, triggering a recording or an alarm when a set of credentials is denied.
 If your systems are fully compatible, you can even manage your alarms and access control from the VMS.

 Standard NVR/DVR VMS’s allow you to connect your smartphone and view your feeds remotely through an app.
-A full VMS connects you to your main server and manage your entire security system with a few extra features.
+A full VMS for CCTV connects you to your main server and manage your entire security system with a few extra features.
 The latest VMS apps let record video directly through your phone and store it on your server, effectively turning your security guards into roving cameras.